MaceoBasse/JeuxConcours/backend/README.md

 ## Introduction

 This is a backend template for Role based authentication which is created by using nodejs, epxress, jwt and mongoDB.
-It is perfect fit for creating a Customer management system using nodejs-backend or reactjs-frontend.

 ## Project File Structure